 - The City can address unsafe buildings or structures through demolition under the Standard Building Code.

-- After required legal notifications are made to the owner, the City can mow overgrown vacant lots and board up vacant structures while recovering its expenses by a lien to the property.
+- After required legal notifications are made to the owner, the City can mow overgrown vacant lots and board up vacant structures while recovering its expenses by a lien to the property, or by adding the costs to the tax bill.

 Code Enforcement Contact Information: